Frogs

 “Nice.”

 Even though Parul had left it at that, I felt like saying more.
 It was involuntary, like one’s lungs clearing out stale air, “The ferry ride was fun,” I said.
 “We climbed all the way up.
 I started telling her about what I had read.
 I told her about the three-headed Shiva.
 It’s something of a wonder.
-The face in the middle represents the non-dual from which the male and the female sides manifest… But… But I could she was getting bored.
+The face in the middle represents the non-dual from which the male and the female sides manifest… But… But I could sense that she was getting bored.
 It was the middle of the afternoon and too humid inside the Caves.
 We didn’t have anything else to talk about… and then I got bored while talking.
 Then it seemed like we could have done without the trip, not because the Caves looked absurd, but because the whole vibe was losing its… What do you call it?”
 I stopped to search for a word.
 Parul was staring straight into my eyes.
 “Juice?
 Yes, the vibe was losing its juice, I guess.
 Like something had dried up real bad.”

 Parul didn’t say anything, though a smile was struggling to sprout on her face.
 It not only surprised me, but the echo of what I had just said sounded ominous.
 I felt that, as if in avoiding to articulate my assumptions about Hari’s marital situation, I had stumbled upon an unregistered truth about my own relationship.